Skip to main content

 After Samuel Hall gained his freedom, he dictated an autobiography to journalist Orville Elder, chronicling his extraordinary journey to freedom and the immense barriers he overcame.
 His story continues to inspire generations striving to overcome the obstacles they face in their own lives.

-Born and raised enslaved on the Hall plantation, Samuel was separated from his first wife when he was sold in 1855 to a Tennessee-Mississippi plantation.
-During the Civil War, he secretly served the Union Army, and eventually freed his second family with the help of Union soldiers before relocating to Washington, Iowa.
+Born into slavery on the Hall plantation, after Hugh Hall’s death Samuel was sold in 1855 to a plantation in southwestern Tennessee near the Mississippi line, separating him from his first wife and family.
+During the Civil War, he secretly served as a spy for the Union Army.
+Near the end of the war, he freed his second family from their enslaver with the help of Union soldiers before relocating to Washington, Iowa.

-His autobiography, dictated at the age of 94, documents his life, the names of his family members, and his remarkable experiences across slavery and freedom.
+His autobiography, dictated at the age of 94, documents his life, the names of his family members, and documents his remarkable experiences in his journey through slavery to freedom.

 Descendants on the porch of the Hugh Hall House

-Descendants come together on the porch of the historic Hugh Hall House
+Descendant, Verleria Sims France shown on the porch of the historic Hugh Hall House.

 This groundbreaking partnership of two families, who share a painful history, has created the Hugh Hall (enslaver) and Samuel Hall (enslaved) Foundation.
 They are dedicated to preserving and sharing their rich history and promoting healing, education, and empowerment.

 Hugh Roddy Hall was an educator who taught at Ebenezer Academy, a preparatory school established by his uncle James Hall.
 Notably, he taught enslaved people literacy skills—a rare and significant act in that era.
-Caesar Hall, Samuel's half-brother and also enslaved on the Hall Plantation, was a founding member of Freedom Presbyterian Church, located near the original plantation.
+Caesar Hall, Samuel's half-brother, was also enslaved on the Hall Plantation.
+He was a founding member of Freedom Presbyterian Church, located near the Hall plantation.

 Today, the Hall plantation remains in family ownership, held by Hugh Hall's great-great-grandson, James Hall Adams Jr., and his wife Becky, whose genealogical research helped reconnect the Hall descendants.